gvwilson/sensibleadventures/nardica/nardica.md

 Mr. Mishra chuckled.
 "No worry about the scrap, girl.
-And no worry about paid word.
+And no worry about gettin' paid.
-If you've found some of that hereabouts that I han't heard of, more power to you."
+If you've found cash work hereabouts that I han't heard of, more power to you."
 He rolled his head to loosen the kinks in his neck, then jerked his chin at the cabinet behind her.